 Spicy Mexican Slaw with Lime and Cilantro!

 When I shared the Low-Carb Slow Cooker Sour Cream Chicken Enchiladas that all my recipe testers swooned over, I recommended serving it with this Spicy Mexican Slaw with Lime and Cilantro, andthis is a salad I’ve been crazy over for years.
 It’s been overdue for a photo make-over for quite a while now, but that hasn’t hurt the popularity of this delicious spicy slaw.

-Don't you love it when you stumble on a recipe with such a perfect combination of ingredients that after one bite you know you'll be making it over and over again?
-That's just how I felt when I tasted this fabulous cabbage salad.
-I have in fact made it two more times in less than two weeks, and completely loved it each time.
-As soon as I read the recipe in Fine Cooking Annual 2008, with an ingredient list that included cabbage, cilantro, mayo, and lime I knew I'd be making it soon.
-I did adapt the recipe a little, and since I like my cabbage salads to stay crunchy, I completely ignored the recipe instructions to salt and drain the cabbage.
+This recipe has such a perfect combination of ingredients that when I first tried the salad in 2008, after one bite I knew I’d be making it over and over again.
+I spotted the recipe in Fine Cooking Annual 2008, and it immediately appealed to mewith an ingredient list that included cabbage, cilantro, mayo, and lime.
+I did adapt the recipe a bit, and since I like my cabbage salads crunchy, I completely ignored the recipe instructions to salt and drain the cabbage.